UA Data & Analytics Portal

 Background

 Under Armour needed to evolve its internal culture of data driven decision making.
 Their Enterprise Data Management (EDM) team was facing problems with siloed data, duplicative reporting, and an inconsistent design style across various BI reporting platforms.
-As a 100% dedicated consultant through HCL, I worked with their team to build an internal data and analytics portal to serve as a single source of truth for all data assets.
+As a consultant through HCL, I worked with their team to build an internal data and analytics portal to serve as a single source of truth for all data assets.

 The primary vision was to enable users to search for reports and dashboards, request access through ServiceNow, and obtain data and analytics training.